Ambler Johnston Hall

 Ambler Johnston Hall is a residence hall that consists of two wings connected by three cross-over lounges.

-East Ambler Johnston, commonly referred to as East AJ, is home to more than 300 University Honors students living in the Honors Residential College that opened in fall 2011.
+East Ambler Johnston, commonly referred to as East AJ, is home to more than 300 University Honors students living in the Honors Residential College.
 The Honors Residential College is a community of faculty, staff, and students who share a deep intellectual curiosity.

 This program offers freshman through senior-level university honors students and graduate students an interdisciplinary opportunity to capitalize on the rich history and tradition of Virginia Tech while living and learning with faculty and students in a unique and intentional environment.
 It is led by two live-in faculty principals and supported by more than 30 faculty, staff, and community members.

-West Ambler Johnston, commonly referred to as West AJ, reopened in fall 2012 as the Residential College at West Ambler Johnston, a community of 830 students ranging from first-year to graduate students from all academic disciplines.
+West Ambler Johnston, commonly referred to as West AJ, is home to the Residential College at West Ambler Johnston, a community of 830 students ranging from first-year to graduate students from all academic disciplines.

 The Residential College at West Ambler Johnston consists of four "houses" of roughly 200 students, each led by a faculty member called an associate principal, a live-in graduate student called a graduate fellow and two undergraduate student leaders called resident advisors.